 Non-operating interest expense results from our credit facilities.
-Period-over-period variances correspond to higher LIBOR rates and the fixed interest rate on our senior unsecured notes issued in March 2017.
+Period-over-period variances correspond to higher LIBOR rates, the fixed interest rate on our senior unsecured notes issued in March and September 2017 and an increase in interest expense related to our leasehold financing obligation, which we began recording in the fourth quarter of 2016, after the completion of our new office buildings in Fort Mill, South Carolina in October 2016.